 The truth: Coverage limits and tiered pricing may apply

-While some health insurance plans may advertise unlimited prescription drug coverage, there are often limitations on the types of drugs covered and the associated costs.
+While some health insurance plans may advertise unlimited prescription drug coverage, there are often limitations on the types of drugs covered and the associated costs, which may not be included in an insurance company advertisement.

 Many plans utilize tiered pricing, which assigns different cost-sharing levels to various medications.